 Give a microscopic vegetable the right conditions of sunshine and water, and you can home-farm what some say is the world’s most nutritious food: spirulina.

 Spirulina is a microscopic,spiral-shaped micro-algae that grows in both sweet or salt-water bodies.
 It’s a complete source of protein, containing every essential amino acid to build healthy muscle and tissue.
 Some companies like Dupont are exploring ways to turn it into an alt protein, that tastes like fish.

 Spirulina is also rich in essential fatty acids, which protect and promote cardiovascular and brain functions.
 Protein, vitamins, minerals, micro elements – the tiny green water weed seems to have everything.
 For those who’d like to know more, this study goes fully into the properties of this natural superfood.

-In 1974, the United Nations world food conference announced that Spirulina was the ideal food for underdeveloped nations struggling to feed millions of undernourished people.
-We have posted about the optimistic picture the UN Food and Agriculture Organization painted after investigating spirulina farms in Chad.
+In 1974, the United Nations world food conference announced that spirulina was the ideal food for underdeveloped nations struggling to feed millions of undernourished people.
+We have posted here about about the optimistic picture the UN Food and Agriculture Organization painted after investigating spirulina farms in Chad.

 It was thought that spirulina could only grow in large bodies of water, such as lakes.
 People in Mexico and Sub Saharan Africa have done so, for centuries.
 And although in Kibbutz Ein Shemer’s greenhouse, Arab and Jewish teenagers are developing techniques to mass-farm the healthful algae, most people still have to buy dried spirulina compressed into tablets.